 - Bechard makes his second appearance and offers advice to Haruto.
 Should he have helped her more?

 CHAPTER 8 — Leaving the Temple

-- The strange windstorm prevents Haruto’s presence from being detected by the soldiers, who are patrolling the city when the flying dirt disables the electronic tablet.
+- A strange windstorm prevents Haruto’s presence from being detected by the soldiers who are patrolling the city.
 Do you think the windstorm was a natural occurrence?

 - When Haruto visits Father Chong at the parsonage, he opens up his home to her.
 Should she have been honest with him about trying to escape from the soldiers?